ietf-wg-cellar/flac-specification/flac.md

 Following the header packets are audio packets.
 Each audio packet contains a single FLAC frame.
 The first audio packet MUST start on a new Ogg page, i.e. the last metadata block MUST finish its page before any audio packets are encapsulated.

 The granule position of all pages containing header packets MUST be 0, for pages containing audio packets the granule position is the number of the last sample contained by the last completed packet in the frame.
-The sample numbering considers inter-channel samples.
+The sample numbering considers interchannel samples.
 If a page contains no packet end (e.g. when page only contains the start of a large packet, which continues on the next page) then the granule position is set to the maximum value possible i.e. `0xFF 0xFF 0xFF 0xFF 0xFF 0xFF 0xFF 0xFF`.

 The granule position of the first audio data page with a completed packet MAY be larger than the number of samples contained in packets that complete on that page.
 In other words, the apparent sample number of the first sample in the stream following from the granule position and the audio data MAY be larger than 0.
 This allows for example a server to cast a live stream to several clients which joined at different moments, without rewriting the granule position for each client.